top of page

 The Overwhelm is Real

-Why moving to another ‘similar’ country can feel so unexpectedly hard When everything looks familiar on the surface — but nothing quite feels the same underneath.
-When people think about moving overseas, they often imagine the biggest challenges will come from dramatic cultural differences — language barriers, unfamiliar customs, or entirely different ways of life.
-What’s less often talked about is how disorienting it can feel to move to a country that is, on the surface, qui
+Why moving to another ‘similar’ country can feel so unexpectedly hard When people think about moving overseas, they often imagine the biggest challenges will come from dramatic cultural differences — language barriers, unfamiliar customs, or entirely different ways of life.
+What’s less often talked about is how disorienting it can feel to move to a country that is, on the surface, quite similar: Western Developed Safe Familiar And yet… not.
+The “almost the same” problem From

 max76125